40 Easy Ways to Help Prevent Type 2 Diabetes

 University of Wisconsin research shows that hula-hooping burns 210 calories in just 30 minutes and raises your heart rate as much as a brisk walk.
-Translation: This retro toy is actually a great piece of exercise equipment that can improve your cardiovascular fitness, burn calories, and improve blood-sugar control.
+Translation: This retro toy is actually a great piece of exercise equipment that can improve your cardiovascular fitness, burn calories, and improve blood sugar control.
 You can hula-hoop indoors or out, and it’s so much fun you won’t even think it’s exercise.
 Hooping has always been popular with the grammar-school set, but in recent years, adults have turned it into a hot fitness trend.
 It’s easy to find all sorts of hoops and hoop-related exercise information online.
 Of course, you can always find a classic version at a toy store too.

 Relish the magic of salad

 Fiber, magnesium, and polyphenols in these leafy greens can help your cells maintain their sensitivity to insulin, the hormone responsible for blood-sugar absorption, finds a British Medical Journal study.
 Have a salad of leafy greens every day.
-Try these 12 healthy salad recipes that make lunch exciting again.

 Eat more healthy fats